sambev/ircbot/README.md

 IRC bot in Twisted

-See requirements.txt for... the requirements.
+See requirements.txt for library dependencies.
 The easiest way to install them is with pip.
 Built using python 2.7.3.

 Setup instructions: